 Being able to know and use more than one language is a critical skill for the 21st century.
 The seal of biliteracy:

 - Values language as an asset

-- Recognizes the value of language diversity & cultural identity
+- Recognizes the value of language diversity and cultural identity

 - Prepares students with 21st century skills that will benefit them in the labor market and the global society

 - Provides employers, universities, and grant/scholarship providers with a method to recognize applicants for their dedication to attainment of biliteracy